 Malaysia's lucrative new business is to lure European clients to hideaway holidays for bigger breasts or a facelift.
 Malaysia's other major selling point is its ability to perform difficult treatments.
-Among the most popularly requested operations are cardiac bypass surgery, the National Heart Institute is a leading center in the region, and fertility treatments, with the country's premier Damansara Fertility Centre claiming in vitro success rates that match top U.S. clinics'.
-According to Azilina Zainal, a Tourism Malaysia official.
+According to the Malaysia Healthcare Travel Council, Malaysia reportedly received 641,000 foreign patients in 2011, 728,800 in 2012, 881,000 in 2013, 882,000 in 2014, 859,000 in 2015, and 921,000 in 2016. - "Statistics".
+George Medical Getaway, Medical Tourism Facilitator in Malaysia.
+According to a Tourism Malaysia official.
 "Hospitals catering to foreigners are not just in Kuala Lumpur but also in cities such as Melaka that are close to Singapore."

 She said, "We see medical tourism, which is fast-growing, as a niche with vast still-to-be-tapped potential."
 Price and privacy are the big drawing cards, says Marloes Giezenaar, a 26-year-old MBA who has reshaped 65 clients since setting up "Beautiful Holidays" on Penang island off Malaysia's north-west coast.